SheriffBuzz/contextmenu/tutorial.md

 |z1Copy Path             |CopyFilepath.exe "%V"                                            |%SYSTEMDRIVE%\WINDOWS\system32\SnippingTool.exe|Copy Path             |               |                                    |        |
 |z2Copy Name             |CopyFilenameNoExt.exe                                            |%SYSTEMDRIVE%\WINDOWS\system32\SnippingTool.exe|Copy Name             |               |                                    |        |

   * KeyName [**required**] Registry key name.
 The name of the keys determines the menu order.
-If you would like to alter the order, prefix or postfix the keyName with a special character or Z. Then, set the display name with **ContextMenuName**
+If you would like to alter the order, prefix the KeyName with a special character or Z. Then, set the display name with **ContextMenuName**
   * Command [**required**] System command, Exe, or path relative to [**\bin**](/bin)
     * Arguments are supported.
 Pass them in quotes following the executable path.
     * Quoting the exe is optional if the path does not have spaces, but recommended